Ezibenroc/robot/README.md

 * `ui:terminate()`  will terminate properly the program.

 Some results (points scored, queries from the UI, eventual runtime errors) are writen in the file `main.log`.

+#### Superarbiter

+The program is intended to run with some provided superabiter.
+It should work, but has not been tested.
+However, one can run the program with some dummy superarbiter: in the file `main.erl`, uncomment the line `register(superarbiter,spawn(main,superarbiter_loop,[])),`, then compile and run.